snarky-snark/home-assistant-variables/README.md

 Tip: Using a unit of `' '` can be useful if you want to group unit-less variables together in a single 2D graph.

+## Reload

+Variable configuration can be reloaded without restarting HA using the YAML tab on the Developer Tools page.
+When the `var` component is loaded an option will be added to the `YAML configuration reloading` section named `Variables`.
+Clicking this option will reload all `var` configuration.

+Note: the component is only loaded by HA at startup when configuration is defined for the component.
+This means that if the `var` component is installed and HA is restarted without `var` configuration the reload option is not available yet.
+You have to add some configuration first and restart HA again before the reload option becomes available.

 ## Why?